HUMBLEF0OL/knowledge-vault/Interview/React/Core React.md

     3. In HTML, you need to invoke the function by appending `()` Whereas in react you should not append `()` with the function name. (refer "activateLasers" function in the first point for example)
+---

 13. ### What are synthetic events in React?

     `SyntheticEvent` is a cross-browser wrapper around the browser's native event.
-Its API is same as the browser's native event, including `stopPropagation()` and `preventDefault()`, except the events work identically across all browsers.
-The native events can be accessed directly from synthetic events using `nativeEvent` attribute.
+Its API is same as the browser's native event.
+They are part of the React event system, which is designed to be consistent across all browsers, ensuring that event handling works the same way regardless of the environment.

     Let's take an example of BookStore title search component with the ability to get all native event properties